 To be eligible for the Early Bird discount, you must apply before Tuesday, 1 May 2018.

 Please ensure that you have received approval to attend from your employer before applying.

 There are up to 8 spaces on this course, and offers are made on a first-come, first-served basis.
 The course will close to new applications as soon as the spaces have been filled, so it is recommended that you apply as soon as possible.
-The first round of decisions will be made in the first week of September 2017.

 The short course in Cancer Informatics will provide a practical grounding in the skills required for the next-generation of great researchers in informatics – a sub-domain of the utmost importance within research.
 Increasingly, researchers are expected to be able to analyse their own data to expedite research and decrease costs, as well as offering the additional benefit of allowing the wet-lab researchers to gain a better understanding of their own work.
 This course will offer individuals the education, practical experience, and the confidence to advance their careers and continue making discoveries for the benefit of our society.
 This short course is a module of the larger MRes Cancer Biology (Cancer Informatics Stream).